 By Train- You can also board a train to Leh.
 The train used to travel to Leh is New Delhi Jammu Tawi Rajdhani Express, which travels from New Delhi to Jammu.
 After reaching Jammu, you can take a bus to Srinagar and then to Leh.

 By Road- After you reach the Leh airport, you will be traveling through two road routes, namely the Manali-Leh highway and the Srinagar-Leh highway.
 The visitors will discover beautiful snow-clad mountains and gorgeous roads while driving their way to the hotel.
 If you are visiting this place in extremely cold conditions (i.e., between October and November), these routes remain closed due to heavy snowfalls.
 From the airport, your trekking authorities will take you to your hotel so you can relax and start your trek afresh.

 The Chadar trek is regarded to be one of the most difficult treks in India.
 It gives you a larger-than-life feeling with its extreme weather conditions amidst the natural surroundings.
 What makes the trek even more difficult is that trekkers are required to walk on the surface of the thick layer of a frozen river.
 Hence, a trekker should have enough stamina to cover a distance of five kilometers in just 30 minutes is a good fit for the Chadar trek Ladakh.

 You can also check your body mass index (BMI) to find if your fitness level matches the difficulty of the trek.
 If your BMI is normal, you can plan your fitness regime for trekking.
 On the contrary, if your BMI is not normal, you are required to consult your trusted physician before adopting any fitness regime.
 Moreover, consultation from a medical practitioner is recommended if you are suffering from any chronic illness.

-Yes, it is completely safe for a solo woman traveler to travel in fixed departures.
-The trekking organization takes complete care of the safety and security of women in the group.
+Is it safe for a solo woman traveler to travel in fixed departures?